Scheuermann’s Kyphosis causes, symptoms & treatments

 - Boys between the ages of 10 and 15

 - Older adults with conditions that have caused spinal fractures

 Some patients with this condition may never experience any external signs of having kyphosis, while others will develop a visible hump.
 Though not all patients will experience the pain and other symptoms associated with this condition, those with severe kyphosis may have:

 - Stiffness and tenderness in the spine

 - Lung pain

 - Trouble breathing

 - Internal organ damage

-Because many patients never develop these symptoms, often mild cases of kyphosis go undiagnosed.
-If you or someone you know is suffering from pain or symptoms that may be associated with kyphosis, do not hesitate to contact your doctor about a diagnosis.
+Because many patients never develop these symptoms, mild cases of kyphosis often go undiagnosed.
+If you’re living with pain or other symptoms that may be associated with kyphosis, do not hesitate to contact your doctor about a diagnosis.

-Because the severity of the condition can vary so widely, it is important to talk to your doctor before undergoing any kyphosis treatment.
-For mild cases, often conservative treatments are recommended as the first step in finding relief.
-These include swimming, physical therapy, low-impact exercise or massage.
+Because the severity of kyphosis can vary so widely, it is important to talk to your doctor before undergoing any treatment.
+For mild cases, conservative treatments are often recommended as the first step toward finding relief.
+These include swimming, physical therapy, low-impact exercise and massage.
 Surgery is generally reserved as a last resort for this type of condition.
 For more information, talk to your physician today.